ocaml/ocaml.org/data/tutorials/language/3ds_05_seq.md

 - : int list = [0; 1; 4; 9; 16; 25; 36; 49; 64; 81]
 ```
 The function `Seq.uncons` returns the head and tail of a sequence if it is not
-empty otherwise, it returns `None`.
+empty.
+Otherwise, it returns `None`.

 Using this function:
 ```ocaml